 Plantar Fasciitis

 Plantar fasciitis is an overuse injury caused by repetitive stress on the plantar fascia, a part of your foot bottom on the ball on you foot.
-It usually occurs when hikers take on steep terrain, wear improper footwear, or walk on uneven ground.
-It causes lots of pin on the bottom of your foot when walking, you definitely want to avoid it.
+It usually occurs when hikersboots take on steep terrain, wear improper footwear, or walk on uneven ground.
+If you have never had it, you know that the pain is really pervasive.
+It causes sharp pains on the bottom of your foot when walking, you definitely want to avoid it.

 How to avoid:

 I would recommend that hikers take steps to prevent getting plantar fasciitis.
 Hikers should be sure to stretch and warm up before any hikes, as this will help reduce the risk of injury.
-Additionally, hikers should wear supportive and well-fitted shoes that are designed for the terrain they are hiking on and replace them regularly.
+Gear-wise, hikers should wear supportive and well-fitted hiking shoes or hiking boots that are designed for the terrain they are hiking on and replace them regularly.
 Furthermore, hikers should take frequent rest breaks and keep their legs elevated when possible.
-Finally, if the pain gets bad, hikers should consider using a night splint to provide support and stretch the plantar fascia while sleeping.
-Following these tips can help reduce the risk of developing plantar fasciitis or allowing it to get worse.

 Sprained Ankles

+For me, the dreaded sprained ankle is my most-frequent hiking injury.
 Sprained ankles occur when a hiker twists their foot during a misstep on uneven terrain.
 Hikers often turn their ankles on rocks, tree roots, or other obstacles on the trail.
+This is an especially common trail running injury.

 How to avoid: